ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

 1. Transform the simple document into a Merkle tree and digitally sign the Merkle Tree root hash, and generate the Merkle Proofs for each document element as a leaf in the Merkle tree.
-2. Submit the data as public and private input data to the zero-knowledge prover service of the VSM for one of the zero-knoweldge prover systems supported by the service such as PLONK, FRI or Groth16.
+2. Submit the data as public and private input data to the zero-knowledge prover service of the VSM for one of the zero-knowledge prover systems supported by the service such as PLONK, FRI, or Groth16.
 This tests the cryptographic primitives used in the circuit arithmetization and commitment schemes utilized such as a Kate commitment scheme
 3. Submit the zero-knowledge proof received from the VSM to the zero-knowledge verifier service of the VSM.
 4. Verify that the zero-knowledge proof is correct.